The-DevOps-Daily/devops-daily/ebook/en/content/004-the-head-command.md

 head -n 10 foo.txt
 ```

-This command will display the first 10 lines of file `foo.txt`.
+This command will display the first ten lines of the file `foo.txt`.

 Syntax:
 ```